Frequently Asked Questions

 How will I know if EMDR is working?

-Change often happens in non-linear ways that might surprise you.
+Change often happens in non-linear ways.
 Early signs might include shifts in dreams, different emotional responses to triggers, or noticing new perspectives on old situations.
-Physical changes like improved sleep or reduced tension often precede conscious insights.
-Some clients report friends or family noticing differences before they do.
-We'll track specific measurements related to your target memories, but equally important are changes in your day-to-day functioning and relationship with yourself.
-The process sometimes includes temporary increases in awareness of problems before improvement—this is normal and often precedes significant breakthroughs.
+Physical changes like improved sleep or reduced tension often precede conscious insight.
+Some clients report that friends or family notice differences before they do.
+We'll track specific measurements related to your target memories, but equally important are changes in your day-to-day functioning and your relationship with yourself.
+The process sometimes includes a temporary increase in awareness of difficulty before improvement — this is normal and often precedes significant breakthroughs.